duckietown/mooc-exercises/collision/README.md

 this second question multiple times for each query.
 If the answer to this second question is ever yes, then we know that the robot collides with the environment.

-This tip has already be partially implemented in `collision_checker.py`.
+This tip has already been partially implemented in `collision_checker.py`.

 ### Pay attention to the poses